 - If a separate room is not an option, get a dark blanket to cover the cage for her 12-hour night period.
 Bonnie likes to shred hers through the cage, so I make a few trips to the thrift store for replacements every now and then.

 Too much "snuggle" time with your bird during these hormonal periods will increase courting behavior.

 - Try to avoid too much physical interaction.
-This can not only save you from being bitten, but keep their romantic mood at a quieter level.
+This can not only save you from being bitten, but it can also keep their romantic mood at a quieter level.

 - This does not mean you should isolate your parrot.
 By all means, bring her out to enjoy her flock, but keep her in a safe place where she won't be "tempted" into snuggling or nesting behaviors.
 A parrot stand is ideal for moody times such as these.

 - My Bonnie will dive towards any tight space nearby and fiercely defend it.
 When I have her out for social time, she must be kept on a table-top play stand on an empty surface.
-Much of keeping parrots out of trouble is in preventing the opportunity, as you are well aware, I'm sure.
+Much of keeping parrots out of trouble is in preventing the opportunity—as you are well aware, I'm sure.
 While she is perfectly sweet during non-breeding times, if I let her take to my shoulder with her hormones on the run, she is suddenly possessive of the area under my hair and will attack my cheek, ear, and neck to claim her new nest site.
-As much of a fuss she throws over it, I am convinced she is happier not having to defend these kinds of cozy spaces, so she stays on the table.
+Given the fuss she throws over it, I am convinced she is happier not having to defend these kinds of cozy spaces, so she stays on the table.